William Montague Ferry Jr.: Business dealings

 Many of the Utah mining magnates were not known for their philanthropic efforts.
 Col. Ferry though was known as much for his philanthropic work as his mining success.
 Ferry was one of the major donors to Park City's First Hospital (known as Miner's Hospital), and he was the featured speaker at its opening.

-Ferry donated land for the campus of Westminster College, and funded the schools largest building (Ferry Hall) which was demolished in 1987.
+Ferry donated land for the campus of Westminster College, and funded the school's largest building (Ferry Hall), which was demolished in 1987.
 Stones from Ferry Hall were reused for the current Ferry Plaza.

 Death

 Monument at Ferry plot where William is buried.